spotinst/terraform-provider-spotinst/.github/ISSUE_TEMPLATE/feature_request.md

 - #6017
 -->

-### Community note
+### Community Note

-* Please vote on this issue by adding a 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to the original issue to help the community and maintainers prioritize this request.
+* Please vote on this issue by adding a 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to help the community and maintainers prioritize this request.
 * If you are interested in working on this issue or have submitted a pull request, please leave a comment.

 <!--- Thank you for keeping this note for the community --->